FireFly Analytics LogoFireFly Analytics

 Deployment

-The Go proxy can be deployed in several ways:
+The Go proxy can be deployed in several ways.
+All deployment options require a PostgreSQL database for session storage.

 Docker Container